grafana/terraform-provider-grafana/docs/resources/team.md

 - **email** (String) An email address for the team.
 - **id** (String) The ID of this resource.
-- **members** (List of String) A list of email addresses corresponding to users who should be given membership to the team.
+- **members** (Set of String) A set of email addresses corresponding to users who should be given membership to the team.
 Note: users specified here must already exist in Grafana.

 ### Read-Only